About Greeley County

 Criminal Records

-Criminal records in Greeley County encompass felony, misdemeanor, and traffic offenses, as well as the sex offender registry.
-The Greeley County Sheriff's Office maintains these records, with additional oversight from the Nebraska State Patrol.
-Background checks can be conducted through the Nebraska Bureau of Investigation, which provides comprehensive criminal history reports.
+Criminal records in Greeley County cover felony, misdemeanor, and traffic offenses, as well as the sex offender registry.
+Background checks can be conducted through the Nebraska State Patrol, which provides full criminal history reports.
 These checks are essential for employment, housing, and other legal purposes, and they include information on arrests, convictions, and court dispositions.

 Arrest Records